-With a service area slightly larger than the State of New Jersey and a diverse population of over 7 million residents, the Houston-Galveston Area Council is one of the largest MPO's in the United States.
-More than a million persons in the Houston-Galveston Metropolitan Planning Area are identified as limited in English proficiency.
-The expression "Limited English Proficiency" (LEP) describes persons aged five years and over who speak a primary language that is not English and have limited ability to read, write, speak, or understand communication in the English language.
+With a service area slightly larger than the State of New Jersey and a diverse population of over 7 million residents, the Houston-Galveston Area Council MPO is one of the largest MPO's in the United States.1 More than a million persons in the Houston-Galveston Metropolitan Planning Area are identified as limited in English proficiency.
+The expression "Limited English Proficiency" (LEP) describes persons aged five years and over who speak a primary language that is not English and have limited ability to read, write, speak, or understand communication in the English language.2

-Language barriers can restrict a person's access to services and public benefits, obstruct their understanding of essential rights, hinder compliance with official instructions, and delay reception of critical information relayed in English through government programs and activities.3 Without language accommodations, the inability to communicate proficiently in English would be a barrier to effective participation in the transportation planning process.

-To ensure sound transportation planning, in addition to meeting federal requirements, it is important for H-GAC to ensure meaningful participation from stakeholders with limited English proficiency.
+Language barriers can restrict a person's access to services and public benefits, obstruct their understanding of essential rights, hinder compliance with official instructions, and delay reception of critical information relayed through public channels but only in English.3 Without language accommodations, the inability to communicate effectively in English would be a barrier to meaningful participation in the transportation planning process.
+Since sound transportation planning considers the needs and priorities of the people in the planning region, it is important to facilitate public participation for all stakeholders, including those individuals with limited proficiency in the English language.